alramalho/ipo-track/README.md

 # IPO WARNING

-Everything that is needed for the app to fully work is present in this repo, with the exception of domain and hosted zone configuration.
+Everything that is needed for the app to fully work is present in this repo, with the exception of domain, SSL certificate,  and hosted zone configuration.

 We couldn't find a way to edit the defautl NameServers record, and since it is not mandatory for the app to work fully we figured it isn't needed for the IaC.